bobpeulen/oci_opensearch_ad/introduction/introduction.md

 Notes:
 * Please run the workshop in your home region.
-You will use Oracle Cloud Shell to access the OCI OpenSearch cluster, which is limited to your home region.
+You will use Oracle Cloud Shell to access the OCI OpenSearch cluster, which is limited to your home region because of networking requirements.

 *The video below is an example of the final result when all steps have been performed*